Private beta

 Breadth & the agent loop

-• More languages — Java, C# and the rest of the top ten
+• More languages — the rest of the top ten; C++ and C# graduate from experimental

 • A native agent interface, so your AI drives the fix loop directly